Dear Seniors,

 From India, Mumbai

-After going thru this I wud suggest you to ask him to make a written complain to REPFC along with employment proof.
-He needs to meet them personally bcz this is not a small issue.
+After going through this, I would suggest asking him to make a written complaint to the REPFC along with employment proof.
+He needs to meet them personally because this is not a small issue.

-But the most important thing that he has no proof of his resignation and also was on leave which was also obtain without getting prior approval.
-Informing by SMS to the HR personnel regarding leave was not right and systematic procedure and this will be count a mistake.
-I buy that he was not well or was disturbed with this issue, but he has had to get acknowledge for the same by his Superior/Senior/Boss.
-But he didn’t, is another mistake.
+The most important thing is that he has no proof of his resignation and was also on leave, which was obtained without prior approval.
+Informing the HR personnel about leave via SMS was not the right and systematic procedure, and this will be counted as a mistake.
+I understand that he was not well or was disturbed by this issue, but he needed to get acknowledgment for the same by his Superior/Senior/Boss.
+Not doing so is another mistake.

-As you said that he still don’t know whether his resignation has been accepted by his Boss or forwarded to HR for further action or not, therefore he must visit them and need to discuss this with his Boss and HR person, he needs to get the actually problem.
+As you mentioned, he still doesn't know whether his resignation has been accepted by his Boss or forwarded to HR for further action.
+Therefore, he must visit them and discuss this with his Boss and HR person to understand the actual problem.

-But as you said that there was a financial problem with the Company, consequently there was not able to pay him on time and he has had to take action and joined another company which is also according to the situation and I won’t say that he has don’t wrong but at this point, he must visit them to clear the things before going with Legal action.
-Even the management has also never deny to pay dues to him as stated in your query so he and you needs to understand this too.
-I also agree with Mr. Sanjeev, sometime Management has has to take this action at the time of crises or related problem.
+As you said, there was a financial problem with the Company, and consequently, they were unable to pay him on time.
+He had to take action and joined another company, which is understandable given the situation.
+I won't say he did anything wrong, but at this point, he must visit them to clarify things before pursuing legal action.
+Even the management has never denied paying dues to him, as stated in your query, so he and you need to understand this too.
+I also agree with Mr. Sanjeev; sometimes management has to take such actions during crises or related problems.

-As he is working now with another company and wanted to get his dues, the very thing he needs to do is to visit them.
+As he is now working with another company and wants to get his dues, the first thing he needs to do is visit them.

-But if still he found anything wrong, can go to REPFC.
+If he still finds anything wrong, he can go to the REPFC.

 From India, Gurgaon

-You have posted that resignation has been acknowledged.
-It should have been appropriate to write to the appointing authority, Head-HR, about the situation the employee has been facing due to non-payment of wages on time.
-For example, not being able to meet household expenses, medical expenses, having to borrow, etc., should be communicated in a gentle manner.
+You have posted that the resignation has been acknowledged.
+It would have been appropriate to write to the appointing authority, Head-HR, about the situation the employee has been facing due to non-payment of wages on time.
+For example, not being able to meet household expenses, medical expenses, and having to borrow should be communicated in a gentle manner.

 If the employer is genuine, the employee should be able to handle the situation and will need to apply reasoning and persuasion skills.
 If nothing works, the employee may approach the office of the wage inspector.